atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

 Stick to these options if you can, but if not, oxybenzone, octinoxate and octocrylene, and probably PABA, are the main ingredients to avoid.
 The others haven’t been researched as extensively and some, like octisalate, may be less harmful.
 However, that doesn’t mean that they aren’t doing damage, and this lack of research means they could actually be just as bad – or potentially even worse.

 Unfortunately, many people dislike completely reef-safe mineral-based sunscreens, because they generally have a thicker consistency that doesn’t rub in as well and can leave a white cast, and tend to be more expensive.
-Having said that, there are good options put there that minimise these issues, which are linked below.
+Having said that, there are good options out there that minimise these issues, which are linked below.

 &nbsp;